ordermentum/steveo/README.md

 On a highlevel, it works as below, Steveo has 3 main components

-You publish a message to a queue for a defined task.
+You publish a message to a queue for a defined task or workflow.

 Error Handling: Steveo provides mechanisms to handle errors during task processing.
 It emits events for task failures and connection failures, allowing you to implement appropriate error handling strategies.